jmpessoa/lazandroidmodulewizard/readme.md

 	Lazarus Android Module Wizard

-	"A wizard for create JNI Android loadable module (.so) in Lazarus/Free Pascal using DataModule like form and Components!"
+	"A wizard for create JNI Android loadable module (.so) in Lazarus/Free Pascal using [datamodule like] Form Designer and Components!"

 	Author: Jose Marques Pessoa : jmpessoa__hotmail_com